Peteresis/PALAB---Online-Shoppers-Behavior/README_4.md

 </p>

 ## :six::four: What is the profile of the 'Right Customer' based on the metrics and variables included in the dataset?
 - We concluded that the "Right Customer" is based off of being a returing customer with low bounce and exit rates.
-This customer also ends up buying products in high seasons that includ the months of November and May and where the result of Revenue was "TRUE" because it means the visitor made a purchase. it is important to note that this customer spent more time on the webpage and we would know this by the variables Product Related Duration and also the Page Value.
+This customer also ends up buying products in high seasons that include the months of November and May and where the result of Revenue was "TRUE" because it means the visitor made a purchase. it is important to note that this customer spent more time on the webpage and we would know this by the variables Product Related Duration and also the Page Value.

 <img width="500" alt="image" src="https://user-images.githubusercontent.com/92067596/179364455-58e9f411-67c6-4afa-91d0-e395d78b04df.png">